karimarttila/ml-exercises/exercises/3-logistic-regression/1-ml-course-ex2/README.md

 ### Implementation

 Because a straight line would not model the given test results, in the original Coursera exercise ex2b we had to make so called feature mapping.
-Feature mapping is a phase of machine learning data preparation when you map your original data variables to new synthetic data variables which will provide non-linear model, e.g. (x1, x2) => (x1, x2, X1^2, X2^2, X1*X2...).
-In the original Coursera exercise ex2b we mapped (x1, x2) to 27 new variables + 1 bias, altogether 28 variables: (1, x1, x2, x1^2, x1*x2, x2^2, x1^3, x1^2*x2, ..., x1*x2^5, x2^6).
+Feature mapping is a phase of machine learning data preparation when you map your original data variables to new synthetic data variables which will provide non-linear model, e.g. (x1, x2) => (x1, x2, X1^2, X2^2, X1*X2,...).

+In the original Coursera exercise ex2b we mapped (x1, x2) to 27 new variables + 1 bias, altogether 28 variables (bias first): (1, x1, x2, x1^2, x1*x2, x2^2, x1^3, x1^2*x2, ..., x1*x2^5, x2^6).
 Well, let's print all 28 variables:

 ```python
 degree = 6